stonepros/stone/doc/dev/osd_internals/backfill_reservation.rst

 incoming backfills that are active on a given OSD.
 Note that this limit is applied separately to incoming and to outgoing backfill operations.
 Thus there can be as many as ``osd_max_backfills * 2`` backfill operations in flight on each OSD.
-This subtlety is often missed, and Ceph operators can be puzzled as to why more ops are observed than expected.
+This subtlety is often missed, and Stone operators can be puzzled as to why more ops are observed than expected.

 Each ``OSDService`` now has two AsyncReserver instances: one for backfills going